e-lie/renardo_reapy/CONTRIBUTING.md

 ### Reporting bugs

-Some features of `reapy` may have been too quickly tested and have bugs.
-Don't hesitate to report them by creating an [issue](https://github.com/RomeoDespres/reapy/issues).
+Some features of `renardo_reapy` may have been too quickly tested and have bugs.
+Don't hesitate to report them by creating an issue.

 ### Requesting features

 The API doesn't cover the whole ReaScript API yet.
-If some features are critical to you, please open an [issue](https://github.com/RomeoDespres/reapy/issues).
+If some features are critical to you, please open an issue.
 It will help prioritize future work.

 ## Extending the source code

 Direct contributions to the code are warmly welcomed.
-You can contribute by hitting the **Fork** button in the top right corner of the [project page](https://github.com/RomeoDespres/reapy).
+You can contribute by hitting the **Fork** button in the top right corner of the project page.

 ### Improving documentation